thunderrabbit/robnugen-journal-entries/2016/01/29veronica-and-dudes-house-for-steak.md

 Dude:

-    Uber-style self driving car service will be availabe by 5 years. ubuquitous within 10 to 15 years.  (not by Jan 2026)
+    Uber-style self driving car service will be available within 5 years. ubuquitous within 10 to 15 years.  (not by Jan 2026)

 Rob:

-    Uber-style self driving car service will be availabe by 4 years. ubuquitous within 7 to 9 years.  (by Jan 2025)
+    Uber-style self driving car service will be available within 4 years. ubuquitous within 7 to 9 years.  (by Jan 2025)

 ## 0:11